Choosing from the best medical colleges in the world sounds exciting at first.

 That question changes the shortlist quickly.

-Entrance tests can decide whether a student gets a serious look from top medical schools.
+Entrance tests can decide whether a top medical college takes your application seriously.

 |